-1. Introduction
+1 Introduction

-It has been estimated that 99% of all bacteria live in structured communities termed biofilms (Ashby et al., 1994).
+It has been estimated that 99% of all bacteria live in structured communities termed biofilms [2].
 Recently the US National Institutes of Health announced that, "Biofilms are medically important, accounting for over 80% of microbial infections in the body".
-Understanding resistance mechanisms for bacterial biofilms is of paramount importance in treating bacterial infections (Lewis, 2001; Allison and Gilbert, 1995; Elkins et al., 1999; Lappin-Scott and Costerton, 1995).
+Understanding resistance mechanisms for bacterial biofilms is of paramount importance in treating bacterial infections [7, 8, 21, 1, 14, 20].
 There are several hypotheses concerning resistance mechanisms which can be placed into three broad categories: transport limitation, physiological tolerance and phenotypic resistance.

-Biofilm structure can prevent an applied antimicrobial agent from reaching the entire bacterial population by mechanisms such as a neutralizing reaction with components of the biofilm (Xu et al., 1996; DeBeer et al., 1994), synthesis of an antimicrobial degrading enzyme (Giwercman et al., 1991; Bagge et al., 2004) and adsorption of the antimicrobial by the exopolymeric substance (EPS) (Kumon et al., 1994).
-There have been several mathematical models of biofilm disinfection that include diffusion and various antimicrobial-degrading reactions (Sanderson and Stewart, 1997; Dodds et al., 2000; Cogan et al., 2005).
+Biofilm structure can prevent an applied antimicrobial agent from reaching the entire bacterial population by mechanisms such as a neutralizing reaction with components of the biofilm [29, 10], synthesis of an antimicrobial degrading enzyme [16, 3] and adsorption of the antimicrobial by the exo-polymeric substance (EPS) [19].
+There have been several mathematical models of biofilm disinfection that include diffusion and various antimicrobial-degrading reactions [25, 12, 6].
 These studies indicate that if the reaction is catalytic and does not degrade the neutralizing agent, bacteria deep within the biofilm are not exposed to the antimicrobial agent.
 Otherwise, even though lowered diffusion and degrading reactions slow the penetration, the antimicrobial will eventually penetrate the entire biofilm.
-Unless there are other protective mechanisms at work, the bacteria would eventually be eradicated.
+Unless there are other protective mechanisms at work the bacteria would eventually be eradicated.